 Fun Activities in the Story Massage Club

 There is a weekly Story Massage Club at Thorntree Primary where children can share Story Massage with each other.
 They share stories from the book Once upon a touch…story massage for children.
 They enjoy creating their own massage stories using the Story Massage stickers and template.
-Below, is a short video of children from the Story Massage Club with a story they wrote about Sports Day.

 Building a Home-School Partnership